Ashish-ml-eng/Brain_tumor_prediction/README.md

 🧠 No Tumor

-In addition to model development, I built a Django-based web application where users can upload an MRI image, and the system predicts the tumor type in real-time.
+In addition to model development, I built a Django-based web application where users can upload an MRI image and receive a real-time prediction.

 This project demonstrates both Deep Learning expertise and full-stack ML deployment skills.

 🚀 Model Performance
+📊 Evaluation Metrics
 Metric	Value
-Best Validation Accuracy	97.42%
+🏆 Best Validation Accuracy	97.42%
-Test Accuracy	96.81%
+✅ Test Accuracy	96.81%
-Test Loss	0.0954
+📉 Test Loss	0.0954
-Peak Training Accuracy	99.27%
+📈 Peak Training Accuracy	99.27%

-The model shows strong generalization with high validation and test accuracy.
+The model shows strong generalization with consistently high validation and test performance.

 🧠 Model Architecture